cm-tle-pred/cm-tle-pred.github.io/index.md

 # Appendix

 ## A. What is a TLE?
-A two-line element set (TLE) is a standardized format for describing a satellites orbit and trajectory.
+A two-line element set (TLE) is a standardized format for describing a satellite's orbit and trajectory.
 Below is an example for the International Space Station.

 	ISS (ZARYA)
 	1 25544U 98067A   08264.51782528 -.00002182  00000-0 -11606-4 0  2927
 	2 25544  51.6416 247.4627 0006703 130.5360 325.0288 15.72125391563537
 <p align='center'>Example TLE for the International Space Station<br><i>Source: Wikipedia</i></p>

 A TLE contains 14 fields, from this, only 9 of these are necessary for the SGP4 algorithm.
-A target EPOCH is also necessary for the SGP4 algirthm to proprigate and thus result position and velocity vectors.
+A target EPOCH is also necessary for the SGP4 algorithm to propagate target position and velocity vectors.

 - Epoch Year - The year the TLE was calculated
 - Epoch Day - The day and fraction of the day the TLE was calculated
 - B-star - The drag term or radiation pressure coefficient
 - Inclination - Satellite orbit tilt between 0 and 180 degrees
 - Right Ascension of the Ascending Node - Ranging from 0 to 360 degrees
-- Eccentricitiy - A measure of how circular the orbit is ranging from 0 to 0.25 for LEO satellites
+- Eccentricity - A measure of how circular the orbit is ranging from 0 to 0.25 for LEO satellites
 - Argument of Perigee - The angle from the ascending node ranging from 0 to 360 degrees
-- Mean Anomaly - The angular position measured from pericenter if orbit was circular ranging from 0 to 360 degrees
+- Mean Anomaly - The angular position measured from pericenter if the orbit was circular ranging from 0 to 360 degrees
 - Mean Motion - The angular speed necessary to complete one orbit measured in revolutions per day with a minimum of 11.25 for LEO satellites

 [Back to Top](#table-of-contents)